instantOS/imosid/README.md

 ```
 ## General information

+imosid aims to be an unobtrusive dotfile manager used by linux distributions or
+automated config systems that does not interfere with user customisation.

 Imosid works by dividing dotfiles into sections using special comments.
 These
 sections can be updated, deleted or modified independently of one another.
 A section
 can have two states, unmodified and modified.
 Modified sections are ignored by